Matteljay/tightcms/README.md

 sudo screen -d -m ./start-nodocker.sh
 ```
 And there you go, TightCMS running on your machine and available from the internet at http://your-server-ip
 For a production environment, you definitely should personalize some security settings inside of `start-nodocker.sh`.
-The content of variables `USER_PW_SALT` and `JWT_SECRET` should both be replaced by passwords of your chosing.
+The content of variables `USER_PW_SALT` and `JWT_SECRET` should both be replaced by passwords of your choosing.

 ### Important tweaks and security notes